 North Harmony: Call-to-Action

-We invite residents of North Harmony to use the following form to direct comments about this to the town supervisor.
+We invite residents of North Harmony to use the following form to direct comments in support of herbicides to the town supervisor.
 If you are NOT a North Harmony resident and still wish to send a letter, please be sure to explain why the town should consider your input.

 Go to CHQLAKE.ORG to find more information about invasive species, herbicides, and the lake management approach.
 You should also consider taking action by attending a North Harmony town board meeting and using the public comment period to express your opinion and ask the board to support herbicide treatments for your shoreline areas.